cds-hooks/docs/docs/specification/current.md

 <nobr>`suggestions`</nobr> | OPTIONAL | *array* of **Suggestions** | Allows a service to suggest a set of changes in the context of the current activity (e.g.  changing the dose of the medication currently being prescribed, for the `medication-prescribe` activity).
 If suggestions are present, `selectionBehavior` MUST also be provided.
 `selectionBehavior` | OPTIONAL | *string* | Describes the intended selection behavior of the suggestions in the card.
 Allowed values are: `at-most-one`, indicating that the user may choose none or at most one of the suggestions;`any`, indicating that the end user may choose any number of suggestions including none of them and all of them.
 CDS Clients that do not understand the value MUST treat the card as an error.
 `links` | OPTIONAL | *array* of **Links** | Allows a service to suggest a link to an app that the user might want to run for additional information or to help guide a decision.
+`dismisses` | OPTIONAL | *array* of **DismissReasons**.
+The CDS service MAY return a list of reasons to the CDS client.
+The CDS client MAY present these reasons to the clinician when they dismiss a card.

 #### Source